gildor2/UEViewer/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~
 This is a console application, there is no GUI.
 For the list of command line options run 'umodel' without arguments.
-Note: if you will launch program from Windows explorer etc, you will get a console
+Note: if you will launch program from Windows explorer etc, you will get a console window
-window with a help message, but this window will immediately disappear.
+with a help message, but this window will immediately disappear.

 Keyboard:
-H                full keyboard help
+H                show/hide full keyboard help
-ESC              exit from umodel
+ESC              exit from the umodel
-PgUp/UpDn        browse loaded objects
+PgUp/UpDn        browse through loaded objects
-Ctrl+S           take screenshot into file Screenshots/ObjectName.tga
+Ctrl+S           take a screenshot into the file Screenshots/ObjectName.tga
 Ctrl+PgUp/PgDn   scroll onscreen texts
 Ctrl+L           switch lighting modes
 Ctrl+G           toggle OpenGL 2.0 / OpenGL 1.1 renderer